andrewbrg/rulepilot/README.md

 - `not in`: Tests if the criterion is not an element of the constraint value (value must be an array)
 - `contains`: Tests if the constraint value is an element of the criterion (criterion must be an array)
 - `contains any`: Tests if any element in the constraint value is an element of the criterion (criterion and constraint value must be an array)
+- `not contains`: Tests if the constraint value is not an element of the criterion (criterion must be an array)
+- `not contains any`: Tests if any element in the constraint value is bot an element of the criterion (criterion and constraint value must be an array)
+- `matches`: Tests if the constraint value matches a regular expression (criterion must be a valid regex)
+- `not matches`: Tests if the constraint value does not match a regular expression (criterion must be a valid regex)

 ### Criteria With Nested Properties